uwuclxdy/uwuweb/docs/project-functions.md

 Teacher-specific helper functions.

+- `findClassSubjectById(array $teacherClasses, int $classSubjectId): ?array` - Finds a class-subject by ID in the teacher's classes
 - `renderTeacherClassOverviewWidget(): string` - Creates the HTML for the teacher's class overview dashboard widget
 - `renderTeacherAttendanceWidget(): string` - Shows attendance status for today's classes taught by the teacher
 - `renderTeacherPendingJustificationsWidget(): string` - Shows absence justifications waiting for teacher approval